-First of all, have you heard the term, “mass tone?”
+First of all, have you heard the term “mass tone?”
 That’s a fancy way of describing the main color you see when a paint swatch is thrown in front of you.
 So, green, blue, yellow, red…those are mass tones.

-If may seem like witchcraft at first.
+It may seem like witchcraft at first.
 But after you’ve stared at enough paint swatches, your eyes will begin to see the most subtle of differences between one shade of paint and another.

 In short, an “undertone” is your eyeball’s way of detecting the slight differences in a paint recipe.

 Let me explain it this way: A baker makes (2) batches of cake batter.
 In the first batch, she uses 1 cup of sugar.
 In the second batch, she uses 1.5 cups of sugar.
 When the cake is baked, and you try a bite, you’ll describe cake #1 as being “sweeter” than cake #2.